Progressive Muslim vote: United Kingdom

+Former Labour MP and left-wing politician George Galloway has also appealed to Muslim voters in Rochdale by capitalising on their dissatisfaction with the party's Gaza stance.
+On 29 February 2024, Galloway won the 2024 Rochdale by-election with 40% of the vote.
+During his victory speech, Galloway accused Starmer of enabling the "catastrophe" in Gaza.

+During the 2024 United Kingdom general election, the Green Party of England and Wales won four parliamentary seats and two million votes.
+Sky News reported that a significant number of British Muslims had switched their vote from Labour to the Greens due to their dissatisfaction with Labour's stance on the Gaza war.
+During election campaigning, senior Greens politicians including deputy leader Zack Polanski and co-leader Adrian Ramsay targeted Muslim voters by visiting mosques and campaigning for a halt to arms sales to Israel.
+A Muslim Greens group was also established by Fesl Reza-Khan to mobilise activists.
+During the 2024 UK election, the Greens' candidate Carla Denyer captured Bristol Central, which has a large British Somali community.
+The Greens also came second and third place in Sheffield Central and East London, areas with large Muslim populations.

+France

 86% of French Muslims supported Socialist Party candidate François Hollande in 2012.
 The Muslim support for both Hollande and later Benoît Hamon alongside left-wing candidate Jean-Luc Mélenchon is also in the majority with only 15% supporting right-wing candidates.
-In the first round of the 2022 French presidential election, around 69% of French Muslims voted for left-wing candidate Jean-Luc Mélenchon.
+In the first round of the 2022 French presidential election, around 69% of French Muslims voted for Mélenchon.
 Notably, Mélenchon was the only major presidential candidate to consistently denounce Islamophobia and discrimination against Muslims.

+Germany

-In Germany a 2016 study by the Experts Council on Immigration and Integration found that the majority of Turks in Germany were aligned with the left-wing parties.
-The SDP had the backing of 41%, the CDU had 27%, the Greens 13%, The Left 13%, and others 7%.
-This contrasts with the non-Turkish population that supported the CDU/CSU 40%, the Social Democrats 27%, the Greens 13%, the Left 9%, and others 9%.
+Among Muslims in Germany a 2016 study by the Experts Council on Immigration and Integration found that the majority of Turkish Germans were aligned with left-wing parties.
+The SPD had the backing of 41%, the CDU had 27%, the Greens 13%, The Left 13%, and others 7%.
+Among non-Turkish Muslims, support for the CDU/CSU was 40%, the Social Democrats 27%, the Greens 13%, the Left 9%, and others 9%.

+The Netherlands

-In the Netherlands, Muslims tended to vote for the Labour Party until recently.
+Muslims in the Netherlands tended to vote for the Labour Party until recently.
 When three Muslim Members of Parliament quit the Labour Party in 2015 and founded the party Denk, the Labour Party saw a reduction on its support.

+Sweden

 In Sweden, around 70-75% of Swedish Muslims are estimated to support the Social Democrats, whilst 10-15% support other parties of the red–green alliance.

 Asia and Oceania

+India

 Indian Muslims tend to vote more frequently for the center-left Indian National Congress and its allies, with 43% of support as of 2019.
-The biggest support came from Assam with 99% of Muslims voting for the INC, and the smallest from West Bengal where it was 15%.
-Only 8% of Muslims voted for the right-wing Bharatiya Janata Party in 2019, though it was 1% more than in the last election.
+The biggest support came from Assam with 99% of Muslims voting for the INC. Only 8% of Muslims voted for the right-wing Bharatiya Janata Party in 2019, though it was 1% more than in the last election.